vcc-csc212/sp21-archive/_docs/weekly/wk3.md

 <br>
 ✔️ What is the time complexity of selection sort and why?
 ✔️ What is the time complexity of bubble sort and why?
-✔️ What is the time complexity of insertion sort? and why
+✔️ What is the time complexity of insertion sort and why?

 ##### Read/Watch/Review
 > Order is important for the material below-- especially the videos.
 Lalitha's videos show you how to analyze the algorithms in the way we're used to-- by explicitly counting primitive operations, whereas